integrations/terraform-provider-github/website/docs/d/repository_teams.html.markdown

 ## Attributes Reference

- * `teams` - list of teams which have access to the repository
+ * `teams` - List of teams which have access to the repository
    * `name` - Team name
    * `slug` - Team slug
    * `permission` - Team permission